breandan/breandan/research/statement.md

 # Research Statement

-I am a software engineer at McGill University under the supervision of Jin Guo.
-I am building tools to help software engineers find information and reason about software, by learning to read and write code.
+I am a software engineer in the KAST lab at McGill University, under the supervision of Jin Guo.
+There, I am building tools to help software engineers find information and reason about software, by learning to read and write code.

-Statistical learning is starting to bear fruit for software engineering, showing a number of [practical applications](#practical-applications) for e.g. code completion, static analysis, information retrieval and other tasks.
-My research seeks to aid humans designing and maintaining programs by helping them locate information more easily.
+Statistical learning is starting to show a number of [practical applications](#practical-applications) for software engineering, e.g. code completion, static analysis, and information retrieval.
+My research seeks to aid humans designing and maintaining programs by helping them locate information more easily and understand the connectivity of software applications.

-As a software engineer, I am particularly excited about knowledge graph completion and assistive programming features.
-More concretely, my research attempts to give suggestions to programmers.
-I think there will be demand for such tools, if their output is:
+As a software engineer, I am particularly interested in studying knowledge graph completion and assistive programming features.
+More concretely, my research attempts to infer relationships between software artifacts using machine learning.
+I think there will be demand for such tools, if their advice is:

 1. Contextually relevant
 2. Sufficiently precise
 3. Transparent / explainable

-Recent algorithms in language modeling promise to deliver more specific suggestions to users.
+Recent algorithms in language modeling and graph representation learning promise to deliver more specific suggestions to developers.
 My research focuses on translating theory into practice and collecting user feedback.
-There is a path to putting language models into production, which will be realized in the next few years.
-Our work seeks to anticipate what software engineering will look like in 5-10 years, and build tools which will be able to utilize those models.
+There is a path to putting these algorithms into production, and my work seeks to understand how to best apply these tools to aid developers writing software in real world scenarios.

 Today's computers are becoming smarter and more creative.
 They can perform many useful tasks for humans writing software.
 Using static analysis and natural language processing, we can identify relevant documentation for programmers.
 Using tools from machine learning and automated reasoning, we can synthesize code to analyze programs.
 Together, humans and computers can work together to understand and debug complex information processing systems.

 ## Introduction

-Graphs are general purpose data structures used to represent many interesting concepts.
+Graphs are general purpose data structures used to represent many types of data and process-related information.
 All the following are examples of graphs:

 - Sets: data, multisets, posets, symbols
 - Sequences: Lists, strings, traces, linear function composition
 - Trees: Abstract syntax trees, [document object model](https://en.wikipedia.org/wiki/Document_Object_Model), phylogeny
 - DAGs: [Git](https://eagain.net/articles/git-for-computer-scientists/), [control flow](https://en.wikipedia.org/wiki/Control-flow_graph), citation networks
-- Directed graphs: [State machines](https://en.wikipedia.org/wiki/Finite-state_machine), [knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_Graph), [lambda calculus](http://dkeenan.com/Lambda/), web pages, neural networks
+- Directed graphs: [State machines](https://en.wikipedia.org/wiki/Finite-state_machine), [lambda calculus](http://dkeenan.com/Lambda/), web pages, neural networks
 - Hypergraphs: [Zettelkasten](https://zettelkasten.de/), [categories](https://en.wikipedia.org/wiki/Category_theory), [the universe](https://writings.stephenwolfram.com/2020/04/finally-we-may-have-a-path-to-the-fundamental-theory-of-physics-and-its-beautiful/)

 Graphs are often used to represent mathematical notation as I show in [Kotlin∇](https://github.com/breandan/kotlingrad).
-Graphs are also used to represent more general computer programs, either symbolically, or using other intermediate representations.
+Graphs can also be used to represent other languages, including source code, other intermediate representations or natural languages.

+Linguists also use graphs to parse natural language, including [constituency and dependency grammars](https://en.wikipedia.org/wiki/Dependency_grammar), [link grammars](https://en.wikipedia.org/wiki/Dependency_grammar) and other grammatical structures from natural language parsing.

+[Knowledge graphs](https://arxiv.org/pdf/2003.02320.pdf) are another important type of graph structure used to represent relations between concepts, e.g. on wikis and other web based content management systems.

-Modern software development consists of reading and navigating through a variety of file formats, each with varying grammar and implicit or explicit link structure.
-Building custom pattern matchers for each format and its relatives is simply not practical.
-However all of these are essentially graphs with different schema and labels.
+Our goal is to apply graphs to understand the relationships between natural and formal languages in software repositories.
+These contain a variety of file formats, each with varying grammar and implicit or explicit link structure.
+Building custom pattern matchers for each format and its relatives requires a lot of human effort.
+Yet all of these are essentially graphs with different schema and labels.

 ## Roadmap

-I believe that if we are going to teach machines to read and write code, they must start by learning very simple programs.
-According to Noam Chomsky, the simplest type of program is a finite state machine.
+I believe that if we are going to teach machines to read and write code, they must start by learning very simple languages.
+According to Noam Chomsky, the simplest type of language is a regular language.

 ### Program synthesis